 To review coin terminology and different coin finishes, such as proof and uncirculated, read Anatomy of a Coin.

 Once the Secretary of the Treasury approves a design, Mint medallic artists transform a line drawing into a three-dimensional sculpt.
-After the sculpt is finalized and digitized, the Mint makes coin dies to stamp the design onto the coins.
+After the sculpt is finalized and digitized, the Mint makes coin dies that stamp the design onto the coins.

 Step One: Blanking